Kattis/problem-package-format/spec/problem_format.md

 within the package is the base name of the file or the name of the directory.
 There can't be two programs of the same kind with the same name.

-Validators and graders, but not submissions, in the form of a directory may include two POSIX-compliant scripts "build" and "run".
+Validators, graders, and generators, but not submissions, in the form of a directory may include two POSIX-compliant scripts "build" and "run".
 Either both or none of these scripts must be included.
 If the scripts are present,
 then: